orchestracities/map-panel/CONTRIBUTING.md

 **NOTE:** Unless you remove the docker volumes, you need to run the last two steps above only the first time)

+At this point in time login in grafana using admin/admin and you should be able to see a dashboard called `Dashboard Map`.
+If there is an error regarding the datasource metadata, just go to the `datasource` menu, open the datasource and click `save & test`.

 ## Other Tasks

 - `Compile the code` + restart grafana